-carpet pythons as pets carpet pythons as pets::In response to many requests for information concerning the captive care of this popular pet snake rainforest adventures is providing the following suggested guidelines for the captive care of the pet ball python.
+carpet pythons as pets::In response to many requests for information concerning the captive care of this popular pet snake rainforest adventures is providing the following suggested guidelines for the captive care of the pet ball python.

 So you want to keep a pet ball python?